knighthawk0811/vi-include-post-by/readme.txt

 ## == Changelog ==

+*0.4.200415*
+* Fixed: thumbnail
+* uses $post as parameter to avoid a further lookup
+* Still can use ID, but it never will.

 *0.4.200411*
 * Fixed: offset now works as expected.
 * Was previously only working for pageination, it now works with both pageination AND a starting offset.